mtacker/snowflake-demo/02_github_actions_setup.md

 See video [The Future Of DevOps With Snowflake](https://www.youtube.com/watch?v=k20yLpW8-xU).
 [^2]: See Snowflake's [git overview](https://docs.snowflake.com/en/developer-guide/git/git-overview) for more details.
 [^3]: Credit card is not required.
 Your email address can be reused and a corporate address is not required.
+[^4]: "*You can integrate your remote Git repository with Snowflake so that files from the repository are synchronized to a special kind of stage called a repository stage.
+The repository stage acts as a local Git repository with a full clone of the remote repository, including branches, tags, and commits.*"